World Cup quarterfinals: Qualifying teams, fixtures and schedule - KTVZ

 Argentina

-This is arguably the least glamorous Argentina squad of the 21st century, but Lionel Scaloni’s side have a functional system that has served them well.
-Like their Dutch opponents, the Argentinians are facing their first genuine test of the tournament.
+This is arguably the least glamorous Argentina squad of the 21st century, but Lionel Scaloni’s side has a functional system that has served the team well.
+Like the Netherlands, Argentina is facing its biggest test of the tournament.

 Group stage: